-The spectrum of quasiparticles $\pi^{\pm,0}$ in the isospin-symmetric matter and $\pi^{0}$ in asymmetric matter ($N\neq Z$) possesses three branches.
+The spectrum of quasiparticles $\pi^{\pm,0}$ in the isospin-symmetric matter and of $\pi^{0}$ also in asymmetric matter ($N\neq Z$) possesses three branches.
 For $n=n_0$ in the cold isospin-symmetric matter the spectrum is shown in Fig.~\ref{Spectrum}.
-For $\omega\gsim m_\pi$ there are two quasi-branches: the pion branch and the $\Delta$ branch.
-For $\omega < m_{\pi}$ there is the spin-sound branch (with $\omega \rightarrow 0$ when $k\rightarrow 0$).
-In the lower hatched region, at $\omega < kp_{{\rm F},N}$ and $k\sim p_{{\rm F},N}=m_N^* v_{{\rm F},N}$, the pion width cannot be neglected.
+For $\omega\gsim m_\pi$ there exist mentioned above two quasi-branches: the pion branch and the $\Delta$ branch.
+For $\omega < m_{\pi}$ there is still the spin-sound branch (with $\omega \rightarrow 0$ when $k\rightarrow 0$).
+This branch appears owing to the nucleon-nucleon repulsive interaction determined in the Fermi liquid theory by the non-zero Landau parameters (see presence of the pole in (\ref{gam-res}) for $g'\neq 0$).
+In the lower hatched region, at $\omega < kv_{{\rm F},N}$ and $k\sim p_{{\rm F},N}=m_N^* v_{{\rm F},N}$, the pion width cannot be neglected.
 This is the region of the Landau damping.
 The pion spectral function is enhanced in this region of $\omega$ and $k$ for $n>n_{c}^{(1)}\simeq (0.5$--$0.8)n_0$.
-Calculations \cite{Korpa,Korpa:2008ut} taking into account pion width effects in a self-consistent approach show some differences with the simplified quasiparticle treatment resulted in the spectrum shown in Fig. \ref{Spectrum}, compare Fig. \ref{Spectrum} and Fig. 5 in \cite{Korpa:2008ut}.
-These complications are however not of our interest in the given work.
+Calculations \cite{Korpa,Korpa:2008ut} taking into account pion and $\Delta$ width effects in a self-consistent approach resulted in some differences with the simplified quasiparticle spectrum shown in Fig. \ref{Spectrum}, compare this figure and Fig. 5 in \cite{Korpa:2008ut}.
+These complications are however not of our interest in the present work.

-The spectrum of $\pi^{+}$ and $\pi^{-}$ in isospin asymmetric matter is somewhat different..
+The spectrum of $\pi^{+}$ and $\pi^{-}$ in isospin-asymmetric matter is somewhat different.
 For purely neutron matter it can be found in \cite{Migdal78,MSTV90}.